kenjyco/mocp-cli/README.rst

     Jump to a saved comment/mark

     .:: jumploop ::.
-    Loop an unbuffered input session, jumping between selected marks (up to 10)
+    Loop an unbuffered input session, jumping between selected marks (up to 62)

     .:: most_commented ::.
-    Select files that have been most commented and play
+    Select files that have been most commented and play (up to 62)

     .:: pdb ::.
     Start pdb (debugger).
 To continue back to the input loop, use 'c'

     .:: recent_files ::.
-    Select files that were most recently added and play
+    Select files that were most recently added and play (up to 62)

     .:: seek ::.
     Seek forward or backward